Skip to content

 </form>

-If you had a validation like this:
+If you had client-side validation like this:

 js